atticus-lv/RenderNode/README.md

 + View layer passes output

 > Known Error:
-> Use 2.92 lower version (render with cuda) may cause blender unfix bug
+> Render with cuda may cause blender internal errors (python state error)

 ### How it works